radicalromha/InCite-News/README.md

 ## What are we starting here Eskinder?

 Good question this is a base react app.
-That will used who god know what but we'll figure it out.
+That will used for god knows what but we'll figure it out.

+## Basic setup complete installed babel and webpack

+Decided on working on the landing page for now